Autism Spectrum Disorder (ASD)

-While the exact number of symptoms may vary, as it covers a broad range of difficulties and challenges.
+The exact number of symptoms may vary because it covers a broad range of difficulties and challenges.
 The following symptoms are most commonly known:

 Social Interaction Challenges

-People with ASD (Autism spectrum disorder) face challenges in social interactions, such as having difficulty with maintaining eye contact.
-They face difficulty understanding social cues, e.g., they might not take up facial expressions, tone of voice, and body language.
+People with ASD (Autism spectrum disorder) face challenges in social interactions, such as having difficulty maintaining eye contact.
+They face difficulty understanding social cues; for example, they might struggle to understand facial expressions, tone of voice, and body language.
 Initiating or maintaining a conversation can be challenging for autistic people, and they may become unable to respond to a conversation or interrupt others' conversations.

 Repetitive Behaviors

-Repetitive behaviors can occur in people with autism, such as repetition of movements, e.g., hand flapping, and actions like rocking back and forth and spinning.
+Repetitive behaviors can occur in people with autism, including movements like hand flapping, and actions like rocking back and forth and spinning.
 They might adhere to a particular routine and become disturbed if the routine is disrupted.
 They may become fixated or develop a strong interest in particular types or topics.

 Communication Difficulties

-People with ASD (Autism spectrum disorder) may also face communication difficulties, e.g., delayed speech development, and unusual speech patterns, e.g., Echolalia (repetition of phrases or words).
+People with ASD (Autism spectrum disorder) may also face communication difficulties, such as delayed speech development, and unusual speech patterns like Echolalia (repetition of phrases or words).
 They may also face difficulty understanding the communication of other people.

 Sensory Sensitivities